jrwarwick/artemis-sbs-ui/readme.md

 	* ~~biological contamination/sterilization~~
 	* accoustic
  * ~~mission time clock~~  (this could be useful for paying customers to see remaining session time)
-	* what else might go here? (what else would a paying customer want to see?)
+	* what else might go here? (what else would a paying customer want to see?) possibly a qr code or current IP address, whatever is necessary to get client connected.
+	* Planck Time, Planck Epoch, super-UTC , stacked or concentric in "metric" clock
 	* display for the passing hectoseconds and kiloseconds
  * distribution networks
    	* plasma